eddieantonio/blog/_posts/2018-07-30-why-i-made-yet-another-cree-syllabics-converter.md

 "ᐟrᐊᐃl", which *contains Latin characters in the transliteration!*

-In my opinion, an SRO to syllabics transliterator should refuse to transliterate words that are do not have the structure of a Cree word.
+In my opinion, an SRO to syllabics transliterator should refuse to transliterate words that do not have the structure of a Cree word.
 However, all three of the mentioned transliterators do attempt to transliterate "trail" with differing results:[^2]